DevLizOps/prometheus-grafana-on-kubernetes/README.md

 ### Undeploying the Stack

-To clean uo all the monitoring resources:
+To clean up all the monitoring resources:

          bash scripts/undeploy-monitoring-stack.sh